Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Introduction

 Despite the growing number of successes, the design of materials faces significant challenges.
 The design space for potential materials formed by chemical composition and structure usually has high dimensionality.
 Even among defect-free crystalline materials, the various crystal structures and configurations of different atoms within these structures lead to a combinatorial explosion: thousands, or even millions, of configurations, could be possible at the atomic scale, forming an enormous design space.
-Physics-based computational models, in particular first-principles models based on density functional theory (DFT), are expensive and time-consuming.
+Physics-based computational models, particularly first-principles models based on density functional theory (DFT), are expensive and time-consuming.
 This makes it prohibitive to evaluate all candidates in the design space.
-Finally, these materials are often scarce: for example, at the time we began the project, the number of known materials with a thermally-driven MIT was under 70, and spread in several materials families such as perovskite, spinel, and rutile.
+Finally, these materials are often scarce: for example, when we began the project, the number of known materials with a thermally-driven MIT was under 70, and spread in several materials families such as perovskite, spinel, and rutile.

-As a complement to the physics-based methods, data-driven design utilizes existing data for materials property prediction and optimization.
-Machine learning (ML) can surrogate costly simulations to predict materials’ properties and performance accurately yet inexpensively \cite{mldesign-arcbe-22, raabe-science-22, chgnet-23}, thus facilitating ``virtual screening'' that rapidly locates promising candidates out of an enormous design space.
-On the other hand, adaptive design optimization techniques such as Bayesian optimization (BO) \cite{bo-pieee-16} allow for finding the global optimal design efficiently starting from a small amount of data.
-It has been applied to the design optimization of a wide spectrum of materials, as well as materials processing conditions \cite{cofbo-dd-23, lindsay-small-24, mvbo-jacs-24}.
+Complement to the physics-based methods, data-driven design utilizes existing data for materials property prediction and optimization.
+Machine learning (ML) can surrogate costly simulations to predict materials’ properties and performance accurately yet inexpensively \cite{mldesign-arcbe-22}, thus facilitating ``virtual screening'' that rapidly locates promising candidates out of an enormous design space.
+On the other hand, adaptive design optimization techniques such as Bayesian optimization (BO) \cite{bo-pieee-16} allow for efficiently finding the global optimal design starting from a small amount of data.
+It has been applied to the design optimization of a wide spectrum of materials and processes \cite{bo-cheme-22}.